ZeroGwafa/ComponentCounter/README.md

 Action Counter
 - This will track how many times components were added to the list.
 Good for tracking how many time Scavenging activated, or tracking how many objects you've dissassembled.

+Export to CSV
+- Clicking this will generate a CSV file with your current component stats.